Key stage 2 teacher assessment guidance 2025

 Where issues are identified in application of the standards, the moderator will make changes to the standards awarded to the pupils in the sample.
 The moderator and teacher will need to expand the sample to discuss, but not necessarily review in detail, the evidence for any similar pupils in the cohort.

-The process for undertaking the external moderation visit, including addressing any disagreement about the standards awarded, should be clearly defined before the visit.
-Where consensus on the accuracy of assessments cannot be reached, each local authority must have appeal arrangements for schools which, after escalation within the local authority, includes a second external moderation visit or review by a different local authority.
+The local authority should have a clearly defined process for undertaking the external moderation visit, including addressing any disagreement about the standards awarded.
+Where the local authority and school cannot reach consensus on the accuracy of an assessment, the local authority must have appeal arrangements in place for schools.
+These should include escalation within the local authority, followed by a second external moderation visit or review by a different local authority.

 Local authorities must: